Asphalt Calculator — Tons, Yards & Cost

 How the Asphalt Calculator Works

-At its core, calculating asphalt quantity is a three-step conversion: area multiplied by thickness gives volume, which is then converted to weight.
+Calculating asphalt quantity is a three-step conversion: area × thickness gives volume, then volume converts to weight.
 Here is the exact formula the calculator above uses:

-- Calculate the area: Length (ft) × Width (ft) = Square feet of surface
+- Area: Length (ft) × Width (ft) = Square feet of surface

 Tons vs. Cubic Yards — Which Unit Do Suppliers Use?